 5. Visit Tel Aviv’s outdoor street-markets

 Visiting the outdoor street-markets in Tel Aviv is a must to fully experience Israeli culture, cuisine and local customs.
 The markets are filled with vendors and stalls selling their wares.
 This includes fresh produce, spices, memorabilia, handmade knick-knacks, clothing and food.
-The most popular market in Tel Aviv is the Carmel Market, which is in the heart of Tel Aviv and is known for having delectable Israeli street food.
+The most popular market in Tel Aviv is the Carmel Market, which is in the heart of Tel Aviv and is the spot to taste authentic Israeli street food.
 Other popular markets include the Jaffa Flea Market and Sarona Market.
 There is no better way to experience Tel Aviv than by visiting the markets to feel, smell and taste Israeli culture.

 6. Check out the street art in Tel Aviv

 Another one of the best things to do in Tel Aviv is to check out the street art in some of its’s bougie neighborhoods.
 Known for its impressive colorful murals and graffiti which cover walls and buildings throughout the city, take a walking guided or independent graffiti tour of Tel Aviv to discover the stunning artwork.
 The most notable neighborhoods for street art include Florentine and Jaffa.
-Street art is legal here, and has become a way where the locals use it as a means of political and social commentary and one can often see issues being addressed through art in Israel.
+Street art is legal here.
+It has become a way where the locals use it as a means of political and social commentary.

 7. Visit the Bauhaus architecture in the White City area

 Visiting the Bauhaus architecture in the White City area is a must-do activity for anyone interested in design and architecture.
-Tel Aviv is home to the largest collection of Bauhaus-style buildings in the world, and the area has been designated a UNESCO World Heritage site.
+The largest collection of Bauhaus-style buildings in the world is in Tel Aviv.
+The area is a UNESCO World Heritage site.
 Additionally, these buildings in the White City were constructed in the 1930s and 1940s, and their clean lines and functional design are a testament to the ideals of modernism.
 Visitors can take a walking tour to see the impressive buildings up close and learn about their history and significance.
 Discover Tel Aviv’s ‘White City’ on a walking tour by clicking here.

 8. Experience the Tel Aviv Pride Parade